|

 the altitude has anything to do with the poor rises.

-the organisms begin to die—and you don’t want that.
-What
+out of food, the organisms begin to die—and you don’t want

-I recommend is that you begin the dough when the recently-fed starter
+that.
+What I recommend is that you begin the dough when the recently-fed

 (sponge) is at its most active so that you will have a dense enough population